sakshikgupta001/PythonRAG_simple_django/readme.md

    ```bash
    python manage.py runserver
    ```
+   *(Note: Running `python manage.py migrate` is not required for the core RAG functionality as the default SQLite database is not configured in settings.)*
 5. Open `plain-frontend/index.html` in a browser to access the application.

 #### 7.2.2 Production Deployment Considerations